Radiquum/AniX/README.md

 Feel free to make changes and experiment with the project.

+## Getting Started

-### Docker development environment
+### Docker

+#### Docker Requirements

+- docker (>=26)
+- docker compose (>= 2.27)

+#### Running development project via Docker

+Execute `docker compose -f docker-compose.dev.yml up` command in the root of the folder.

+You can access the AniX web client in your browser at `http://127.0.0.1`.
+And API docs at `http://127.0.0.1/api/v1/docs`

+#### Running development project via Docker with realtime changes

-To run development environment via docker you can execute the docker watch command, it will watch and copy local changes in to the running container. you will need to use the dev compose file and docker files.
+To run development environment with realtime changes via docker you can execute the docker watch command, it will watch and copy local changes in to the running container. you will need to use the dev compose file and docker files.

-Execute the `docker compose -f docker-compose.dev.yml watch` command to set up the docker development environment.
+Execute the `docker compose -f docker-compose.dev.yml watch` command to set up the docker development environment with realtime changes.

 To access the docker logs you can use `docker compose -f docker-compose.dev.yml logs -f` command.